bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well, the main point of relevance for us, I think, is the fact that he was building a non-custodial system.
 So a system that does not hold the coins yourself.
 I mean, there is a website and those kind of tools.
-So That's a very dangerous precedent, I think, because it's not very clear where that line is.
+So that's a very dangerous precedent, I think, because it's not very clear where that line is.

 Speaker 0: 00:02:49